 Heads of Houses

-Boys are assigned to one of eight Houses.
-Each House has a Head of House who gets to know each of the boys in his/her House through formal interview and incidental contact.
-The Head of House works with each boy in their care to establish specific goals aimed at enhancing their achievements in a broad range of pursuits.
+Senior School students are assigned to one of eight Houses.
+Each House has a Head of House who gets to know each of the students in his/her House through formal interview and incidental contact.
+The Head of House works with each student in their care to establish specific goals aimed at enhancing their achievements in a broad range of pursuits.

 Each House has selected and elected student representatives, who assist the Head of House in the running of the House.
-These boys are able to support and nurture all other boys within their House and can be sought out by House members to provide information, provide support and advice or as a conduit for ideas and suggestions to the Housemaster.
+These Prefects are able to support and nurture all other students within their House and can be sought out by House members to provide information, provide support and advice or as a conduit for ideas and suggestions to the Housemaster.

 Within each House, there is an assigned staff member responsible for each of the year groups within the House.
-This Mentor, meets with their mentor group up to 3 times per week for extended periods and gets to know the individual boys in their care very well.
-They are required to closely monitor the overall academic progress of the boys in their care.
-They check diaries and work files and engage the boys in discussion of issues related to School or the broader community.
-They are available for individual counselling of boys if needed.
-They will make contact with parents/guardians.
+This Mentor, meets with their mentor group up to 3 times per week for extended periods and gets to know the individual students in their care very well.
+They are required to closely monitor the overall academic progress of the students in their care.
+They check diaries and work files and engage the students in discussion of issues related to School or the broader community.
+They are available for individual counselling of students if needed.

 Peer Support Leaders

-A number of the Year 11 boys in each House are trained as Peer Support Leaders.
-They work once a week in the first semester on a specific program of activities with Year 8 boys to assist them with their induction into the Senior School and on developing their self esteem and relationship base within the year group and across the House.
+A number of the Year 11 students in each House are trained as Peer Support Leaders.
+They work once a week in the first semester on a specific program of activities with Year 7 students to assist them with their induction into the Senior School and on developing their self esteem and relationship base within the year group and across the House.

 School Prefect are student elected representatives of the student body.
 One of their key roles is to be a voice for the student body and as such any concerns or ideas a student may have can be directed through any of the Prefects they may know or associate with to the School Administration.
 They have a responsibility to look out for and support their fellow students.

 In addition to the classroom teachers and the specialist help they can offer, the School employs two Learning Support teachers to assist with individual needs of students in terms of Literacy and Numeracy.
 Support is offered in a remedial and extension sense and in addition to those students referred to the Learning Support staff, all students are welcome to use this service on a needs basis.
-For further information contact Dr Brigitte Burg (Coordinator for Learning Support) on firstname.lastname@example.org or (+61 8) 9377 8503.
+For further information contact Dr Julie Harris on (08) 9377 9251 or email firstname.lastname@example.org